Does Sex Really Sell in Advertising?

 At the end of the day, sexual imagery may attract a certain demographic to your product or service, but there has to be a legitimate tie.

 Take a look at the Super Bowl ads produced for the 2018 game.
 Unlike Super Bowl ads of the past, which featured sexual imagery, this year had much less sexual messaging.
 It appears that the recent political upheaval, and the massive interest in the direction of America, has caused a major shift in how brands grab attention.

 Sex may sell, but activism, political messages, and worthy causes are more popular.
 The focus has gone from titillation to something far more serious.
-Brands are now taking a stand on immigration, the climate, eco-friendly products, equal pay for women, racism, and sexism.
-And while this heavy subject matter may have been too much for previous audiences, the modern consumer is eating it up.
+Brands are now taking a stand on immigration, the climate, eco-friendly products, equal pay for women, racism and sexism.
+And while this heavy subject matter may have been too much for baby boomer audiences, modern consumers, especially millennials, respond to it.

 Future of Sex in Advertising

-Sex is here to stay, but it won't be featured as prominently in mass-market messaging.
-The rise of the internet over the last 20 years has produced a direct line for much stronger, graphic sexual material to enter consumers' homes.
+Sex is here to stay, but it likely won't be featured as prominently in mass-market messaging going forward.
+The rise of the internet produced a direct line for much stronger, graphic sexual material to enter consumers' homes.
 Yes, there will always be semi-naked men and women, and innuendo, but social sharing will overpower that messaging.
 It's much easier to share a powerful political message than a lewd one.